Origin and evolution of the flamenco cajón

 - Wooden slats: Some luthiers place additional layers of wooden slats that, with the help of an internal mechanism, the musician can bring closer to the top and thus modify the frequency of the sound.
 This can only be found in high-end professional flamenco cajones.

-- Internal mechanism: It has a great variety of designs, although not all flamenco cajones have an internal mechanism and can only be found in the middle and high ranges.
-In the low-end very few manufacturers include it because in most cases it significantly increases the price.
+- Internal mechanism: It has a great variety of designs, although not all flamenco cajones have an internal mechanism and they can only be found in the middle and high ranges.
+In the low-end, very few manufacturers include it because in most cases it significantly increases the price.

 In addition, there are a number of accessories for the flamenco cajón that are not indispensable but add a lot of value to the sound:

 - Strings: They are made of metal and are located on the inside of the box, attached to the soundboard, and some have key mechanisms to move them closer and further away from the soundboard, according to the musician's preference.
 It is necessary to tune a flamenco cajón before plucking its strings, as is the case with a guitar.

 - Squeaker: A set of metal strings joined by a base, the same type of squeaker used in the snare drum of acoustic drums.
 Not all flamenco cajones have a squeaker, but the mid and high-end ones usually do.

 - Castanets: The same castanets used in flamenco dancing.
 Not all cajones have them.

 The construction of a flamenco cajón is something that almost anyone can do.
 First of all, it is important to acquire the basic tools you need to make your first flamenco luterie project.

 Basic tools for making a flamenco cajón

 - Hand and bow saws: There are several models, and any of them can be useful, although those with small teeth are preferable.